 Is a 10x12 shed big enough?

 The beauty of 10x12 sheds is that they provide a lot of extra room while still fitting into smaller yards.
 But does a 10x12 storage shed provide enough storage space to fit your needs?

 Well, it depends what your storage needs are!
 For example, a 10x12 shed is big enough for a riding lawnmower, a push lawnmower, a snowblower, a wheelbarrow, and several stacks of storage boxes.
 Obviously, your specific storage needs will vary, so this just gives you a general idea.

 A 10x12 shed is a great option for storing a single large item like a mower, ATV, or motorcycle, along with smaller tools and items.
 It’s a great idea to get rough measurements of the larger items you’re hoping to store so you can plan their placement in the shed.
 (See the next section for more on this.)
 Adding shelves and/or a loft to your 10x12 shed will allow you to go vertical with storage of your smaller items, leaving more room on the floor for larger equipment.

 10x12 storage sheds can even be big enough to convert into (very small) private getaway spots.
 Thanks in part to State Farm’s clever “She Shed” commercial, it’s become a trend to convert traditional storage sheds into creative spaces for leisure, art, or carpentry projects.
+In fact, some folks are even turning storage sheds into office spaces (for example, this insurance agency's office shed in PA).
 There’s really no limit to what you can do with the space 10x12 storage sheds provide!

 What can you fit in a 10x12 shed?